Tag Archive for: test development

 Parts of a test item

-Item authoring tips: The Stem
+Item writing tips: The Stem

 To find out whether your test items are your allies or your enemies, read through your test and identify the items that contain the most prevalent item construction flaws.
 The first three of the most prevalent construction flaws are located in the item stem (i.e. question).
 Look to see if your item stems contain…